Metiochus and Parthenope: Persian text

 For centuries, it was known that ‘Unṣurī had composed a poem called Vāmiq u ‘Adhrā, but it was thought lost.
 In the 1950s, however, the Pakistani scholar Mohammad Shafi identified fragments of the text in the binding of a theological manuscript produced in Herat in AH 526 (1132 AD), revealing 380 couplets (abyāt) of the poem.
 Another 151 couplets are quoted in Persian lexical works, some or all of which may come from this poem.

+One of the surviving fragments of Vāmiq u ‘Adhrā, discovered in Pakistan in the 1950s.

 Vāmiq means 'the lover' and ‘Adhrā means 'virgin' in Arabic (corresponding to the connotations of virginity in the name Parthenope, from Greek parthenos 'young girl, virgin'), but many other names in ‘Unṣurī's text are transposed from the Greek, demonstrating derivation from Metiochus and Parthenope, probably via an Arabic translation.
 In the tenth century, Ibn al-Nadīm records that Sahl b.
 Hārūn (d.
 830 AD), secretary to Caliph al-Ma'mūn in Baghdad, composed a work of the same title.
 This must derive from the Greek text, whether by direct translation or through an intermediary — conceivably even an earlier Persian translation.
 Meanwhile al-Bīrūnī (d. c.
 1051) claimed to have translated an Arabic work of this name into New Persian.
 Al-Bīrūnī's text might, then, have been the source for ‘Unṣurī's poem.

 By the fifteenth century, Vāmiq u ‘Adhrā had become proverbial names of lovers in the Persian world, and a huge number of stories about the 'lover and the virgin' circulated in Islamicate literature.